 I’m always interested in examining foods, beverages, or supplements that have gained popularity for their purported health benefits.
 My latest explorations were in posts on the health benefits of olive oil and kombucha.

 In this post, I wanted to learn about a drink I was hearing about more and more—golden milk.
 I had heard claims of health benefits, but did not know much about the drink.
 I put on my Internet explorer’s hat and set out in search of more information, and here’s what I discovered:

 Ingredients of golden milk

-Some people serve it warm, doctoring it up with honey and spices like cinnamon, ginger, black pepper and cayenne pepper.
+Some people serve it warm, doctoring it up with honey and spices like cinnamon, ginger, black pepper, and cayenne pepper.
 People even make lattes with it and use it as the base for hot chocolate.
-As the rain drizzles away outside and with a slight chill in the air, you wouldn’t have to twist my arm to get me to give it a try.
+As the rain drizzles away outside with a slight chill in the air, you wouldn’t have to twist my arm to get me to give it a try.

 How to make golden milk